Apple debuts larger, faster iPhone Xs and massive iPhone Xs Max

 Apple sticks with its dual-camera design for both the Xs and the Xs Max.
 Both the wide-angle and the telephoto cameras are 12-megapixel.
 Both cameras use optical image stabilization.

-The front facing camera include a 7-megapixel RGB camera, an infrared camera used in Apple’s TrueDepth camera system and FaceID facial recognition for authentication.
+The front-facing camera includes a 7-megapixel RGB camera, an infrared camera used in Apple’s TrueDepth camera system, and FaceID facial recognition for authentication.

 Apple has added a feature called Smart HDR that uses machine learning to examine all of the shots taken in burst, then picks the best ones and combines them to form the best shot possible.

-That camera effect in the iPhone X than blurs the background is called Bokeh.
+That camera effect in the iPhone X that blurs the background is called Bokeh.
 The camera app used in the new phones adds a new control that adjusts the depth of field so that different layers of the background can be blurred or sharpened.

 The video camera can now record video with stereo sound using the phone’s four built-in microphones.

-Apple improved the battery life in the new phones so that the Xs adds 30 minutes onto the battery life of the iPhone X, and thee larger Xs Max adds an hour and thirty minutes to that of the iPhone X.
+Apple improved the battery life in the new phones so that the Xs adds 30 minutes onto the battery life of the iPhone X, and the larger Xs Max adds an hour and 30 minutes to that of the iPhone X.

 The new phones can fit two physical SIM cards in the side.
-This is important for people who want to keep two phone numbers, or two different plan, or they’d like to travel with a local plan.
+This is important for people who want to keep two phone numbers, or two different plans, or they’d like to travel with a local plan.
 The phones also include eSIM, which allows for setting up a second line without a physical SIM card.
 Apple, T-Mobile, Verizon, and other carriers support the new features.

 The new models add additional waterproofing (IP86) so that they resist water in 2 meters of water.